Cortland County, New York

-Cortland County is a county located in the U.S. state of New York.
-As of the 2020 census, the population of Cortland County was 46,809.
-The county seat is Cortland.
+Cortland County is located in New York State, United States.
+As of the 2020 census, this county had a population of 46,809.
+The county seat is the City of Cortland.
 The county is named after Pierre Van Cortlandt, president of the convention at Kingston that wrote the first New York State Constitution in 1777, and first lieutenant governor of the state.
-The county is part of the Central New York region of the state.
+The county is part of Central New York.

 Cortland County comprises the Cortland, NY Micropolitan Statistical Area, which is also included in the Ithaca–Cortland, NY Combined Statistical Area.

-The Cortland apple is named for the county.
+The Cortland apple is named for this county.

 History

 Early history

 Located in the glaciated Appalachian Plateau area of Central New York, midway between Syracuse and Binghamton, this predominantly rural county is the southeastern gateway to the Finger Lakes Region.
 Scattered archaeological evidence indicates the Iroquois also known as the Haudenosaunee controlled the area beginning about AD 1500.

 What was to become Cortland County remained within Indian territory until the American Revolution.
 It became part of the Military Tract, when, in 1781, more than 1¼ million acres (5,100 km^{2}) were set aside by the State's Legislature to compensate two regiments formed to protect the State's western section from the English and their Iroquois allies, at the close of the Revolution.
 To encourage settlement in the upstate isolated wilderness, the State constructed a road from Oxford through Cortland County to Cayuga Lake in 1792–94.
 This, and construction of privately financed roads, were the major impetus to settlement.

 When counties were established in New York in 1683, the present Cortland County was part of Albany County, which encompassed the northern part of New York and all of the present State of Vermont, as well as indeterminate territory to west.
 On March 12, 1772, present day Cortland County became part of Tryon County, named for William Tryon, colonial governor of New York.
 In 1784, following the peace treaty that ended the American Revolutionary War, the name of the county was changed to honor General Richard Montgomery, who had captured several places in Canada and died attempting to capture the city of Quebec, thus replacing the name of the locally unpopular British governor.
 Present day Cortland County became part of Herkimer County in 1791, then became a part of Onondaga County when it split from Herkimer in 1794.
 Cortland County was formed by the splitting of Onondaga County in 1808.